bluealloy/revm/README.md

 It has fast and flexible implementation with simple interface and embedded Host.
 It is passing all `ethereum/tests` test suites.

-Here is a list of things that I would like to use as guide in this project:
+Here is a list of guiding principles that Revm follows.
 - **EVM compatibility and stability** - this goes without saying but it is nice to put it here.
 In the blockchain industry, stability is the most desired attribute of any system.
 - **Speed** - is one of the most important things and most decisions are made to complement this.
 - **Simplicity** - simplification of internals so that it can be easily understood and extended, and interface that can be easily used or integrated into other projects.